Gigaspaces/xap-openspaces/examples/openspaces/data/readme.txt

 example of externally providing the SLA that applies to the deployed processing unit can be running 'gs.(sh/bat) pudeploy -sla ../examples/openspaces/data/partitioned-sla.xml data-processor'.
 This allows to deploy the data-processor example using a partitioned space (and not a partitioned-sync2backup) which is defined in the pu.xml.
+In order to run the feeder using the GS CLI please execute 'gs.(sh/bat) pudeploy data-feeder'.

 Some ways to play with the examples can be: